Gatiskk/BookStoreAPI/README.md

 ### 4. Set Up Database
 The project uses Entity Framework Core for data storage.
 Make sure to configure your database connection string in appsettings.json or use environment variables for production secrets.
 The default setup assumes SQL Server.
-You may need to create or configure a local database.
+You may need to create or configure a local database - appsettings.json.

-Example connection string (update for your environment):
+Example connection string in appsettings.json (update for your environment):
 ```bash
 "ConnectionStrings": {
   "DefaultConnection": "Server=localhost;Database=BookstoreDB;Trusted_Connection=True;TrustServerCertificate=True;"